digna-ai/releases/2024.09/Command Line Inteface.md

      dignacli add-user --help
      ```

-     **Output**:
+     ### output:

-     **Command Description:** Offers a detailed description of what the command does.
+     - **Command Description:** Offers a detailed description of what the command does.
-     **Syntax:** Shows the exact syntax, including required and optional arguments.
+     - **Syntax:** Shows the exact syntax, including required and optional arguments.
-     **Options:** Lists any options specific to the command, along with their explanations.
+     - **Options:** Lists any options specific to the command, along with their explanations.
-     **Examples:** Provides examples of how to execute the command effectively.
+     - **Examples:** Provides examples of how to execute the command effectively.

 ## Using `check-repo-connection` Command

-The check-repo-connection command is a utility within the DIGNA CLI tool designed to test the connectivity and access to a specified DIGNA repository.
+The check-repo-connection command is a utility within the ***digna*** CLI tool designed to test the connectivity and access to a specified ***digna*** repository.
 This command ensures that the CLI can interact with the repository.

-**Command Usage:**
+### Command Usage
 ```bash
 dignacli check-repo-connection
 ```